To the Members of

 2. As required by Section 143 (3) of the Act we report that:

 i) We have sought and except for the matters described in the "Basis forQualified opinion" paragraph above obtained all the information and explanationswhich to the best of our knowledge and belief were necessary for the purpose of our audit;

-ii) Except for the possible effects of the matter described in the Basis forQualified opinion paragraph above in our opinion proper books of account asrequired by law have been kept by the Company so far as appears from our examination ofthose books;
+ii) Except for the possible effects of the matters described in the "Basis forQualified opinion" paragraph above in our opinion proper books of accounts asrequired by law have been kept by the Company so far as appears from our examination ofthose books;

-iv) Except for the possible effects of the matter described in the "Basisfor Qualified opinion" paragraph the aforesaid standalone financial statementscomply with the Indian Accounting Standards specified under Section 133 of the CompaniesAct 2013.
+iv) Except for the possible effects of the matters described in the "Basisfor Qualified opinion" paragraph the aforesaid standalone financial statementscomply with the Indian Accounting Standards specified under Section 133 of the CompaniesAct 2013.

 b.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses

 c.
-There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the company
+There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the company.

 Annexure A referred to in paragraph 1 under the heading " Report on Other Legaland Regulatory Requirements " of our report of even date

-ii. (a) The management has conducted physical verification of inventory at reasonableintervals during the year. (b) The procedures of physical verification of inventoryfollowed by the management are reasonable and adequate in relation to the size of theCompany and the nature of its business. (c) The Company is maintaining proper records ofinventory and no material discrepancies were noticed on physical verification.
+(b) The procedures of physical verification of inventory followed by the management arereasonable and adequate in relation to the size of the Company and the nature of itsbusiness.

 v.
-According to the information and explanations given to us theCompany has not accepted any deposits from the public during the year and therefore theprovisions of the clause 3(V) of the order is not applicable to the company.
+In our opinion and according to the information and explanations given to us theCompany has not accepted any deposits from the public during the year and therefore theprovisions of the clause 3(V) of the order is not applicable to the company.

 viii.
 Based on our audit procedures and as per the information and explanations givenby the management we are of the opinion that the Company has not defaulted in repaymentof dues to a financial institution bank or debenture holders.
 The Company has notborrowed any funds from the government.

 ix.
 Based on information and explanations given to us by the management term loanswere applied for the purpose for which the loans were obtained.
-There was no money raisedby way of initial public offer or further public offer(including debt instruments) duringthe financial year 2016-17.
+There was no money raisedby way of initial public offer or further public offer(including debt instruments) duringthe financial year 2020-21.

 x.
 Based upon the audit procedures performed for the purpose of reporting the true andfair view of the financial statements and as per the information and explanations given bythe management we report that no fraud by the Company and no material fraud on theCompany by its officers or employees has been noticed or reported during the year.

 xvi.
 The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.

-ANNEXURE B TO THE INDEPENDENT AUDITORS' REPORT
+ANNEXURE "B" TO THE INDEPENDENT AUDITORS' REPORT

 Report on the Internal Financial Controls Over Financial Reporting under Clause (i) ofSubsection 3 of Section 143 of the Companies Act 2013 ("the Act")

 Management's Responsibility for Internal Financial Controls

 The Company's Management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal financial control over financial reportingissued by the Institute of Chartered Accountants of India(ICAI).
 These responsibilitiesinclude the design implementation and maintenance of adequate internal financial controlsthat were operating effectively for ensuring the orderly and efficient conduct of itsbusiness including adherence to the Company's policies the safeguarding of its assetsthe prevention and detection of frauds and errors the accuracy and completeness of theaccounting records and the timely preparation of reliable financial information asrequired under the Companies Act 2013.

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the Guidance Note) issued by the Institute of Chartered Accountants of Indiaand the Standards on Auditing prescribed under section 143(10) of the Companies Act2013 to the extent applicable to an audit of internal financial controls.
+We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") issued by the Institute of Chartered Accountants of Indiaand the Standards on Auditing prescribed under section 143(10) of the Companies Act2013 to the extent applicable to an audit of internal financial controls.
 Those Standardsand the Guidance Note require that we comply with ethical requirements and plan andperform the audit to obtain reasonable assurance about whether adequate internal financialcontrols over financial reporting was established and maintained and if such controlsoperated effectively in all material respects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.
 Our audit of internal financial controls over financial reporting includedobtaining an understanding of internal financial controls over financial reportingassessing the risk that a material weakness exists and testing and evaluating the designand operating effectiveness of internal control based on the assessed risk.
 The proceduresselected depend on the auditor's judgment including the assessment of the risks ofmaterial misstatement of the financial statements whether due to fraud or error.